TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

    :RenderType: all

    .. versionchanged:: 12.0
-      The only valid value for TCA config option :php:`authMode` is now:php:`explicitAllow`.
+      The only valid value for TCA config option :php:`authMode` is now :php:`explicitAllow`.
       The values :php:`explicitDeny` and :php:`individual` are obsolete and no longer evaluated.

    Authorization mode for the selector box.
 The only possible option is: